GW melbourn

 • Speed limit reduction and speed humps

-We will introduce a 30mph speed limit between Barron’s Green t-junction and the A10 will (reduced from 60mph) which will enhance safety and reduce traffic noise on the route into the village.
-Discussions will take place with residents about introducing a 20mph zone from the junction of Barron’s Green to Station Road.
-A 20mph zone would enhance safety in the village, making the road easier to cross, safer to walk alongside, or drive or cycle along.
+We will introduce a 30mph speed limit between Barron’s Green T-junction and the A10 (reduced from 60mph) which will enhance safety and reduce traffic noise on the route into the village.
+A 20mph speed limit will be introduced from the junction of Barron's Green to Station Road, Meldreth Road and High Street.
+A 20mph zone will enhance safety in the village, making the road easier to cross, safer to walk alongside, or drive or cycle along.
 Smoother, sinusoidal speed humps will be constructed along Fowlmere Road to ensure everyone follows the safer speed limit.
-A final speed hump will also be constructed approximately 85m north of Barron’s Green t-junction along Fowlmere Road.
+A final speed hump will also be constructed approximately 85m north of Barron’s Green T-junction along Fowlmere Road.
 Street lighting will be introduced to improve visibility.

 • Double yellow lines